-As Flournoy explains: “There were a lot of communications around ND@KD, which Traveling Coaches helped craft.
+As Flournoy explains: “There were a lot of communications around ND@KD, which Traveling Coaches help craft.
 The communications focused on why the project was important, what was being done, timelines, and focus group feedback.
 Traveling Coaches helped socialized these concepts.”

 PROVEN EXPERIENCE WITH NETDOCUMENTS

 Traveling Coaches consultants drew on their experiences in implementing NetDocuments at other firms to identify potential stumbling blocks before they became problems.
 They made sure that all practice groups and departments were considered in their planning.
 The focus group meetings helped to uncover several locations where employees had created data stores, some of which contained sensitive data, outside of the document management system which, was addressed during the implementation.